marioortizmanero/reddit-search-on-google/README.md

 # Reddit Search On Google
-A simple userscript that adds a button to your Google searches to search only for Reddit posts.
+A simple userscript that adds a button to your Google searches to show only Reddit posts.
 You can just click on the button and it will automatically add `site:reddit.com` to your search:

 ![Img](screenshot.png)